Tha Crossroads

-"Tha Crossroads" is a song written and performed by hip hop group Bone Thugs-n-Harmony, released as a single in April 1996.
+"Tha Crossroads" is a song written and performed by American hip hop group Bone Thugs-n-Harmony, released as a single in April 1996.
 The song is dedicated to the group's mentor, the late gangsta rap icon Eazy-E, and other family members.
 The song was the highest-debuting rap single when it debuted at number two on the US Billboard Hot 100, reaching number one the following week and staying there for eight consecutive weeks.
 It also reached number one in New Zealand, where it was the most successful single of 1996.
 In 1997, the song won a Grammy for Best Rap Performance by a Duo or Group.

 Background

 "Crossroad" originally debuted in 1995 on the E. 1999 Eternal album.
-It was dedicated to Bone's dead friend Wallace (Wally) Laird III, but after the death of Eazy-E they decided to remake it as "Tha Crossroads".
+It was dedicated to Bone's late friend Wallace (Wally) Laird III, but after the death of Eazy-E they decided to remake it as "Tha Crossroads".
 The original song appears on the edited version of the album, though the European release has the original as track number 8 and the remix as track 18.
 The song is performed by four of the group's members, (Krayzie Bone, Layzie Bone, Bizzy Bone and Wish Bone).
 After receiving high praise for their song the group decided to make it their third single for their already released album, E. 1999 Eternal.

-In 2019, a version including other group member Flesh-n-Bone was released with the Bone Thugs-n-Harmony compilation album Lost Archives Vol 1.
+In 2019, a version including group member Flesh-n-Bone was released with the Bone Thugs-n-Harmony compilation album Lost Archives Vol 1.
 (After receiving their publishing rights from Ruthless Records.)

 Reception

-The song was a hit worldwide and reached the top of the US Billboard Hot 100 and the New Zealand Singles Chart; on the latter chart, it was the most successful song of 1996.
+The song was a hit worldwide and reached the top of the US Billboard Hot 100 and the New Zealand Singles Chart.
+It was the highest-debuting rap single ever when it entered the national singles chart at #2 and a week later became #1 making it the fastest single to rise to the top position on the charts since the Beatles with Can't Buy Me Love in 1964.
+The song earned them a Grammy award in 1997 for Best Rap Performance by a Duo or Group.

+On the New Zealand chart, it was the most successful song of 1996.
 It has been certified double platinum in the United States and platinum in New Zealand.
 In 2008, "Tha Crossroads" was ranked number 33 on VH1's "100 Greatest Songs of Hip Hop".